Organizational chart: what it is, types, and how it works

 Hierarchical org chart

-The most common type, the hierarchical org chart, displays a top-down structure.
+The most common type, the hierarchical org chart, displays a top-down structure; in fact, research shows that 89 percent of organizations still primarily use a traditional hierarchical model.
 The CEO is at the top, followed by senior management, middle management, and so on.
 This type of chart clearly defines the chain of command.

 Matrix org chart